Colinax/Fraggy-Backend-Theme/README.md

 You can download the newest source code release and the distributed release without source files [here](https://github.com/Colinax/Fraggy-Backend-Theme/releases).

-## Older versions

-You can see the summary of releases and the changes in each release [here](https://github.com/Colinax/Fraggy-Backend-Theme/releases).

 # Installation

 ## Theme